Wind4Greg/BBS-LinkedData/README.md

 1. `signature = Sign(Secret_Key, Public_key, header, messages)` where the `header` is "additional information" that is cryptographically protected by the `signature` along with the list of `messages`.
 The `header` must be revealed at all steps so care must be taken not to put inappropriate material in there.
 The bulk of the work here is in mapping between VC/VP and the `messages` via JSON-LD canonicalization techniques.
 I'm inclined to recommend that the only VC specific information in the `header` is "required reveal statements" from the *issuer*.
 2. `result = Verify(Public, signature, header, messages)` is used when the *holder* verifies the VC it receives from the *issuer*.
 3. `bbs_proof = ProofGen(Public_key, signature, header, ph, messages, disclosed_indexes)` is used when the *holder* want to prepare a VP which may selectively disclose only a subset of the original VC information.
 Note how this is thought of by BBS as a set of indexes for the messages to be disclosed.
 The `Public_key` here is of the original *issuer* and not the *holder*. `ph` = "presentation header" and is protected by the cryptographic information in the `bbs_proof`.
 My recommendation is use the `ph` field to protect the "VP proof options" that get attached to the VP.
-See code example.
+See code.
 4. `result = ProofVerify(Public_key, bbs_proof, header, ph, disclosed_messages, disclosed_indexes)` is used by the *verifier* to validate the "disclosed messages", i.e. the VP, against the original issuers public key.

 ## Processing Code Examples